-The purpose of this section is to provide information regarding the offer or the admission to trading on a regulated market or an MTF, including the final offer price and amount of securities (whether in number of securities or aggregate nominal amount) which will be offered, the reasons for the offer, the plan for distribution of the securities, the use of proceeds of the offer, the expenses of the issuance and offer, and dilution (for equity securities only).
+The purpose is to provide information regarding the offer or the admission to trading on a regulated market or an MTF, including the final offer price and amount of securities (whether in number of securities or aggregate nominal amount) which will be offered, the reasons for the offer, the plan for distribution of the securities, the use of proceeds of the offer, the expenses of the issuance and offer, and dilution (for equity securities only).

-+ OJ: please insert in the text the number of the Directive (EU) 2024/... of the European Parliament and of the Council on multiple-vote share structures in companies that seek the admission to trading of their shares on an SME growth market contained in file 2022/0406 (COD).
+OJ: please insert in the text the number of the Directive (EU) 2024/... of the European Parliament and of the Council on multiple-vote share structures in companies that seek the admission to trading of their shares on an SME growth market contained in file 2022/0406 (COD).

-VI.
-ESG-related information (non-equity securities only, where applicable)
+VI.ESG-related information (non-equity securities only, where applicable)

-The purpose of this section is to set out, where applicable, ESG-related information in accordance with the delegated act referred to in Article 13(1), second subparagraph, point (g).
+Where applicable, ESG-related information in accordance with the delegated act referred to in Article 13(1), second subparagraph, point (g).